EmilyFitzs/starlingtechtest/README.md

 Here are some potential areas for further improvement or expansion of the round-up feature:

 - Swagger docs for the API endpoint, using Open API.
+- Currently, the application uses an access token which expires every 24 hours.
+Preferably, the app would check the expiry time on the access token and use the refresh token to get new access tokens.
+- Extensive testing: Due to time constraints, tests are very limited.
+Ideally the tests should aim to cover different scenarios, such as transactions with varying amounts and currencies.
 - Error Handling: Enhance error handling to provide more detailed error messages and appropriate HTTP status codes in case of failures or invalid inputs.
 - Logging: Implement comprehensive logging to facilitate troubleshooting and debugging.
 - Automated Deployment: Configure automated deployment pipelines to streamline the deployment process.